-Make Sure the Life Insurance Company Doesn’t Pay the Wrong Beneficiary!
+Make Sure The Life Insurance Company Doesn’t Pay The Wrong Beneficiary!

 The insurance company has to pay the designated beneficiary and follow life insurance law.
 The life insurance policy is an insurance contract, and it must be followed.
-But a life insurance company can get in trouble for paying the wrong beneficiary–but the rightful recipients need to hire an experienced life insurance attorney to insure their status as a proper and named beneficiary and to dispute the wrong beneficiaries.
+But a life insurance company can get in trouble for paying the wrong beneficiary–but the rightful recipients need to hire an experienced life insurance beneficiary disputes attorney to insure their status as a proper and named beneficiary and to dispute the wrong beneficiaries.

-Update Insurance Forms to Include Accurate Information and Correct Beneficiaries.
+Update Insurance Forms To Include Accurate Information And Correct Beneficiaries.

 - The insured person may want to update the beneficiary forms on file with their life insurance company.